jts3k/Twisted-Signals-F16/Syllabus.md

 Assignments that are delivered late will be penalized.
 See the grading section of the syllabus for further details.

+SHARING YOUR WORK WITH ALL OF THE CMU/WORLD

+If you would like to share your work with the CMU community and perhaps the whole world, feel free to post your work in the IDeATe online gallery at: [gallery.ideate.cmu.edu](http://gallery.ideate.cmu.edu).
+Excellent student work will be featured on the [main IDeATe website](http://ideate.cmu.edu/).

 ONLINE DISCUSSION/ANNOUNCEMENTS

 Please join the [class Facebook Group](https://www.facebook.com/groups/twisted.signals.f16/) to participate in online discussion and receive course-related announcements.